LeanneTN/CoV-DTI/README.md

 ## Run the code
 To run our experiments:
-1. Unzip data.rar in ./data.
+1. Unzip data.rar or data_original.rar in ./data.
+The latter one corresponds to the original dataset we used in the manuscript while the former one added new virus protein-human protein interaction data (tiantingzhong: please add the citation here) that further improved the prediction performance.

 2. Execute <code>python NeoDTI_for_COVID19.py</code> to run the 10 fold cross validation results of NeoDTI as well as the prediction results.
 Options are:
 `-d: The embedding dimension d, default: 512.`
 `-n: Global norm to be clipped, default: 1.`